 The simulation of this experimental scenario is undertaken using 150 epochs on the input data, which itself is segmented into batches each comprising 10 images.
 This choice is selected after several trial and error iterations.
-Figure 12a,b presents the outcomes of Scenario 1 for the CNN and ConvLSTM DLMs, respectively.
+Figure 12a and b present the outcomes of Scenario 1 for the CNN and ConvLSTM DLMs, respectively.
 The training and validation curves indicate unstable and precipitated variability.
 The instability exhibited in these curves illustrates the impact of scarcity (or inadequacy) of input data, which leads to an unstable performance of the DLMs.
 Additionally, the training and validation curves show an oscillation between 60% and 80% for the proposed CNN-based DLM, while it decreases from 80% to 40% in the ConvLSTM DLM.
-Furthermore, the loss function for the CNN and ConvLSTM DLMs are presented in Figure 13a,b, respectively.
-These curves display non-smooth but degrading variations through both the training and validation phases and reveal instability.
+Furthermore, the loss function for the CNN and ConvLSTM DLMs are presented in Figure 13a and b, respectively.
+These curves display non-smooth but degrading variations through both the training and validation stages.
+Moreover, few spikes indicate over-fitting through both the training and validation phases and reveal instability.
 The precipitated oscillations indicate the impact of the absence of data augmentation in the training process.